quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part61_2.3.4_Python_Li.md

 ---

 #### Determining Machine Precision
-Background context: The machine precision \( \epsilon_m \) of a computer system is crucial to understanding how accurately floating-point numbers can be represented and manipulated.
+Background context: The machine precision $\epsilon_m$ of a computer system is crucial to understanding how accurately floating-point numbers can be represented and manipulated.
 This value helps in analyzing numerical errors that can occur during computations.

-Relevant formulas: None specific, but the key idea is to find the smallest number such that \( 1 + \epsilon > 1 \).
+Relevant formulas: None specific, but the key idea is to find the smallest number such that $1 + \epsilon > 1$.

 Pseudocode provided:
 ```pseudocode